Bitfeller/Bento/README.md

  ┳━┳ ノ( ゜-゜ノ)

-Note: This project is copyrighted by its owners, namely *Bitfeller* and *IffyDeathValley99*.
+Note: This project is copyrighted by its owners.